 TL;DR (Too Long; Didn't Read)

-To calculate the amount of heat released in a chemical reaction, use the equation Q = mc ΔT, where Q is the heat energy transferred (in joules), m is the mass of the liquid being heated (in grams), c is the specific heat capacity of the liquid (joule per gram degrees Celsius) and ΔT is the change in temperature of the liquid (degrees Celsius).
+To calculate the amount of heat released in a chemical reaction, use the equation Q = mc ΔT, where Q is the heat energy transferred (in joules), m is the mass of the liquid being heated (in kilograms), c is the specific heat capacity of the liquid (joule per kilogram degrees Celsius), and ΔT is the change in temperature of the liquid (degrees Celsius).

 Difference Between Heat and Temperature